-A requirement of the Major Explorers program is for first semester freshmen to enroll in the one-credit lecture, Major and Career Exploration (UE 101), taught by advisors in Exploratory and Pre-Professional Advising Center and career counselors from Career Services.
+A requirement of the Major Explorers program is for first semester freshmen to enroll in the one-credit lecture, Major and Career Exploration (UE 101), taught by career counselors from Career Services and advisors in the Exploratory and Pre-Professional Advising Center.
 The course is designed to assist freshmen who are exploring majors acquire the necessary skills, information and resources to make informed and timely academic decisions.
 Through in-class activities, guest speakers and self reflective homework assignments, students will learn about their various academic and career options.

 After successfully completing UE 101, students will:

 • Know the resources on campus to help make an informed decision when choosing a major.

 • Increase self-awareness regarding interests, values and academic strengths.

 • Increase knowledge of academic and career options of interest.